-Logger Name continued from previous page Logger Name Software Package Description Used to lear messages related to the management of heaks libraries kea-dhcp4.hooks, kea-dhcp6.hooks core Used to log messages related to the management of hooks libraries, e.g. registration and deregistration of the libraries, and to the initializakea-direpo.nooks tion of the callouts execution for various hook points within the DHCP server. kea-dhcp4. libdhcp_host_cmds This logger is used to log messages related to the operation of the Host host-cmds-hooks, premium hook library Commands hooks library.
-In general, these will pertain to the loading kea-dhcp6. premium nook norary and unloading of the library and the execution of commands by the host-cmds-hooks library. kea-dhcp4.hosts, core Used within the libdhcpsrv, it logs messages related to the management kea-dhcp6.hosts Corc of DHCP host reservations, i.e. retrieving reservations and adding new kea anepoinoses reservations. kea-dhcp4. libdhcp_lease_cmds This logger is used to log messages related to the operation of the Lease lease-cmds-hooks, hook library Commands hooks library.
+Logger Name Software Package Description kea-dhcp4.hooks, core Used to log messages related to the management of hooks libraries, kea-dhcp6.hooks e.g. registration and deregistration of the libraries, and to the initializakea anepoinouks tion of the callouts execution for various hook points within the DHCP server. kea-dhcp4. libdhcp_host_cmds This logger is used to log messages related to the operation of the Host host-cmds-hooks, premium hook library Commands hooks library.
+In general, these will pertain to the loading kea-dhcp6. premium nook norary and unloading of the library and the execution of commands by the host-cmds-hooks library. kea-dhcp4.hosts, core Used within the libdhcpsrv, it logs messages related to the management kea-dhcp6.hosts Corc of DHCP host reservations, i.e. retrieving reservations and adding new kea-diicpo.iioscs reservations. kea-dhcp4. libdhcp_lease_cmds This logger is used to log messages related to the operation of the Lease lease-cmds-hooks, hook library Commands hooks library.
 In general, these will pertain to the loading kea-dhcp6.
-HOOK HOTALY and unloading of the library and the execution of commands by the lease-cmds-hooks library. kea-dhcp4. core Used by the DHCP server to log messages related to lease allocation. leases, COIC The messages include detailed information about the allocated or ofkea-dhcp6. fered leases, errors during the lease allocation, etc. leases rered reases, errors during the rease anotation, etc. kea-dhcp4. libdhcp_legal_log pre- This logger is used to log messages related to the operation of the legal-log-hooks, mium hook library Forensic Logging hooks library. kea-dhcp6. mum nook norary Toteliste Logging nooks notary. legal-log-hooks kea-dhcp4. core Used by the DHCP server to log messages related to the processing of options, Corc options in the DHCP messages, i.e. parsing options, encoding options kea-dhcp6. into on-wire format, and packet classification using options contained options in the received packets. kea-dhcp4. core This logger is mostly used to log messages related to transmission of packets, Core the DHCP packets, i.e. packet reception and the sending of a response. kea-dhcp6.
+HOOK HOTALY and unloading of the library and the execution of commands by the lease-cmds-hooks 2042 library. kea-dhcp4. core Used by the DHCP server to log messages related to lease allocation. leases, The messages include detailed information about the allocated or ofkea-dhcp6. fered leases, errors during the lease allocation, etc. leases libdhon logal las as This logger is used to log masses related to the energy of the kea-dhcp4. libdhcp_legal_log pre- This logger is used to log messages related to the operation of the legal-log-hooks, mium hook library Forensic Logging hooks library. kea-dhcp6. legal-log-hooks II II I DIIO kea-dhcp4. core Used by the DHCP server to log messages related to the processing of options, options in the DHCP messages, i.e. parsing options, encoding options kea-dhcp6. into on-wire format, and packet classification using options contained options in the received packets. kea-dhcp4. core This logger is mostly used to log messages related to transmission of packets, the DHCP packets, i.e. packet reception and the sending of a response. kea-dhcp6.
 Such messages include information about the source and destination packets IP addresses and interfaces used to transmit packets.
-The logger is paonoo also used to log messages related to subnet selection, as this selection is usually based on the IP addresses, relay addresses, and/or interface names, which can be retrieved from the received packet even before the DHCP message carried in the packet is parsed. kea-dhcp4. libdhcp_radius pre- This logger is used to log messages related to the operation of the RAradius-hooks, mium hook library DIUS hooks library. kea-dhcp6. radius-hooks kea-dhcp4. libdhcp_stat_cmds This logger is used to log messages related to the operation of the stat-cmds-hooks, hook library Statistics Commands hooks library.
-In general, these will pertain to kea-dhcp6. loading and unloading the library and the execution of commands by stat-cmds-hooks the library. libdhcp_subnet_cmds This logger is used to log messages related to the operation of the Subsubnet-cmds-hooks net Commands hooks library.
+The logger is also used to log messages related to subnet selection, as this selection is usually based on the IP addresses, relay addresses, and/or interface names, which can be retrieved from the received packet even before the 111 11 DHCP message carried in the packet is parsed. kea-dhcp4. libdhcp_radius pre- This logger is used to log messages related to the operation of the RAradius-hooks, mium hook library DIUS hooks library. kea-dhcp6. radius-hooks kea-dhcp4. libdhcp_stat_cmds This logger is used to log messages related to the operation of the stat-cmds-hooks, hook library Statistics Commands hooks library.
+In general, these will pertain to kea-dhcp6. loading and unloading the library and the execution of commands by stat-cmds-hooks the library. kea-dhcp4. libdhcp_subnet_cmds This logger is used to log messages related to the operation of the Subsubnet-cmds-hooks , hook library net Commands hooks library.
 In general, these will pertain to loading kea-dhcp6. and unloading the library and the execution of commands by the lisubnet-cmds-hooks brary. kea-dhcp4.
-This logger is used to log messages related to the operation of the mysql-cb-hooks, hook library MySQL Configuration Backend hooks library. kea-dhcp6. , mysql-cb-hooks stat-cmds-hooks kea-dhcp4. subnet-cmds-hooks kea-dhcp6. subnet-cmds-hooks kea-dhcp4. mysql-cb-hooks, kea-dhcp6. , hook library libdhcp_mysql_cb_hook the library.
-This logger is used to log messages related to the operation of the Subnet Commands hooks library.
-In general, these will pertain to loading and unloading the library and the execution of commands by the library.
-This logger is used to log messages related to the operation of the
+1 This logger is used to log messages related to the operation of the mysql-cb-hooks, hook library MySQL Configuration Backend hooks library. kea-dhcp6. mysql-cb-hooks